opencv/opencv/modules/imgproc/doc/geometric_transformations.rst

 :math:`(1,1)` elements of ``cameraMatrix`` , respectively.

-By default, the undistortion functions in OpenCV (see :ref:`initUndistortRectifyMap`,
-:ref:`undistort`) do not move the principal point.
+By default, the undistortion functions in OpenCV (see :ocv:func:`initUndistortRectifyMap`, :ocv:func:`undistort`) do not move the principal point.
 However, when you work with stereo, it is important to move the principal points in both views to the same y-coordinate (which is required by most of stereo correspondence algorithms), and may be to the same x-coordinate too.
 So, you can form the new camera matrix for each view where the principal points are located at the center.